Purchase Furniture Journal entry is to record asset purchases.

 - Is furniture debit or credit in the trial balance?

-- Is Furniture and fixtures debit?
+- Is Furniture and fixtures a debit?

 - Is office furniture an expense or an asset?